alainkaegi/pythonorama/development_tools/vs_code.md

 ## Answers
 1. In the directory of your choice.
 1. Hit `ctrl-C` in the `TERMINAL` window.
-1. Simple answer: put it in your project alongside your other files.
+1. In your project alongside your other files.